CRUD

 Advanced

-APIs and web applications also expose CRUD through RESTful endpoints.
-For example, POST handles Create, GET handles Read, PUT or PATCH handles Update, and DELETE performs Delete.
-Advanced systems may add validation, transactions, and role-based permissions to ensure data integrity and security.
+APIs and web applications also expose CRUD through RESTful endpoints, where POST handles Create, GET handles Read, PUT or PATCH handles Update, and DELETE performs Delete.
+More advanced systems add validation, transactions, and role-based permissions to maintain data integrity and security.

 Metrics